Hpauric/hpauric.github.io/_posts/2017-05-21-Using-Line-Of-Code-Breakpoints-with-Google-Dev-Tools.md

 ## The Call Stack

+I can also see the call stack on the left pane.
 The call stack lists all of the functions that have been called, with the most recent at the top.
+It might not seem that useful in this case, because all of the functions recently called have been `f`!
+However, I can click on these previous-called functions to see the state of the variables and objects at that time.